balderdashy/sails-docs/reference/blueprint-api/Create.md

 Responds with a JSON dictionary representing the newly created instance.
 If a validation error occurred, a JSON response with the invalid attributes and a `400` status code will be returned instead.

-Additionally, a `create` event will be published to all sockets which are _watching_ this model, and those sockets will also be subscribed to hear about subsequent changes to the new record (see the docs for [`.watch()`](https://github.com/balderdashy/sails-docs/blob/master/reference/websockets/resourceful-pubsub/watch.md) for more info).
+Additionally, if the [`autoWatch` setting](http://sailsjs.org/documentation/reference/configuration/sails-config-blueprints?properties) is on (which it is by default), then a "created" notification will be published to all client sockets which are _watching_ this model; that is, client sockets who have previously sent a request to the "Find" blueprint action.
+Those same sockets will also be subscribed to hear about subsequent changes to the new record.

-If the action is triggered via a socket request, the requesting socket will ALSO be subscribed to the newly created model instance.
-If the record is subsequently updated or deleted, a message will be sent to that socket's client informing them of the change.
-See the docs for [`.subscribe()`](http://sailsjs.org/documentation/reference/web-sockets/resourceful-pub-sub/subscribe) for more info.
+Finally, if this blueprint action is triggered via a socket request, then the requesting socket will ALSO be subscribed to the newly created record.
+In other words, if the record is subsequently updated or deleted using blueprints, a message will be sent to that client socket informing them of the change.
+See [`.subscribe()`](http://sailsjs.org/documentation/reference/web-sockets/resourceful-pub-sub/subscribe) for more info.

 ### Parameters

 Parameters should be sent in the [request body](https://www.getpostman.com/docs/requests#body).
-By default, Sails understands most common types of encodings for body parameters, including url-encoding, form-encoding, and JSON.
+By default, Sails understands the most common types of encodings for body parameters, including url-encoding, form-encoding, and JSON.

  Parameter      | Type                                                      | Details
  -------------- | --------------------------------------------------------- |:---------------------------------